 Less than a decade ago, field sales teams were still norm.
 But the rise of technological advancements has led to a massive growth of inside sales teams.
-So much that inside sales recruiting now outpaces that of outside sales.
+So much that inside sales recruiting now outpaces that of outside sales (learn the difference between inside sales and outside sales.)
 Now, rather than geographically spread teams of sales reps, companies often start with one sales office staffed with inside sales teams, then grow and expand as the business evolves.

 Field reps typically handle the entire sales process.
 From prospecting, discovery, negotiation, and closing, as well as account management.
 By contrast, inside sales teams usually piece out each part of the sales process to specialized roles and departments.